"A long-awaited family outing! Your children are running everywhere! Now,

 You do think that the main characters of your video are your children, don't you Isn't that why you're standing far away again today, trying to capture every moment of your children running here and there in this family movie of yours' Today, I would like to tell you about the optimal distance between the children and the person filming (the parent) which Cambaksa has briefly described in the past as the most important element when filming children.

-This is the favourite position and distance used by many moms and dads.
+This is the favorite position and distance used by many moms and dads.
 Since it's hard to predict where the children will run to, they think it's better to keep ample room in every direction and hold the camera at a distance with the children in direct line of sight.
 Is this really the best way?

 Think about this for a moment.
 Say, if you were going to watch this video of your children in about 30 years, what would you love to see the most?
 Would it be the full figure of your children in every frame, or close up shots of your children speaking, moving hands, and making faces?
 Of course, you would love to see the close-up shots of your children talking and making faces!